 The LPAR agent supports deployment of a redundant HMC.
 AIX virtualization supports two HMCs and you can use two HMCs in your LPAR resource configuration.
 If one HMC fails, the LPAR agent communicates with the other HMC.
-Hence, you need to set up passwordless SSH access for HMCs on all VCS systems in the cluster.
+Hence, you need to set up password-less SSH access for HMCs on all VCS systems in the cluster.

-See "Required attributes for LPAR agent" on page 217.
+See "Required attributes for LPAR agent" on page 231.

 The LPAR agent also provides protection against failure of the virtual input output server (VIO server).
 You can run multiple VIO servers on a single system.
 If one VIO server fails, the LPAR agent enables communication through the other VIO servers.
+Disaster Recovery of LPARs is supported.

-See "Optional attributes for LPAR agent" on page 217.
+See "Optional attributes for LPAR agent" on page 232.

-All the nodes of the cluster, where the LPAR is configured to be able to failover, should have access to the OS image.
+All the nodes of the cluster on which the LPAR is configured to failover must have access to the OS image.

-See "Notes for LPAR agent" on page 219.
+See "Notes for LPAR agent" on page 235.

-The PhysicalServer attribute of the system and the SysDownPolicy attribute of the group must be configured for LPAR resources.
+Note: The PhysicalServer attribute of the system and the SysDownPolicy attribute of the group must be configured for LPAR resources.